-Through an ambitious sustainability agenda, Future Earth, Belmont Forum, and Future Earth Australia are aiming to make SRI2020 a truly carbon neutral event.
+Through an ambitious sustainability agenda, Future Earth, Belmont Forum, and Future Earth Australia are aiming to make SRI2020 a “carbon minimalist” event.
 We approach sustainability in a holistic way, considering every aspect of the convening from the travel to Brisbane to the food that will be served during the coffee and tea breaks.
-We are measuring and learning: SRI2020 Sustainability Report will be released and made publicly available after the event.
-It will be used as a guidance for the planning of future SRI convenings.
-Please review our sustainability efforts and identify ways you can commit to collaborating with us.
+SRI2020 Sustainability Report will be released and made publicly available after the event.
+This report will be used as a guidance for the planning of future SRI convenings.

 Traveling generates carbon emissions, but there are ways to compensate for those emissions and to support significant environmental projects.
 We have partnered with ClearSky Climate Solutions to assess the event’s overall carbon footprint for travel (by air and car), use of hotels and venue.
-Based on an emissions analysis, we will purchase offsets for the conference through ClearSky Climate Solutions and benefit an environmental community project in Panama.
+Based on an emissions analysis, we will purchase offsets for the conference through ClearSky Climate Solutions and benefit an environmental community project in Panama and Wisconsin, USA:

 Native Species Reforestation and Restoration in Panama